-Make an entire pot of slow cooker queso verde for your next party!
-Filled with white cheese, green salsa, and jalapenos, it tastes just like restaurant queso.
+Make a pot of Slow Cooker Queso Verde for your next party!
+Packed with white cheese, green salsa, and jalapeños, it’s rich, creamy, and just like restaurant queso.
+Perfect for game days, potlucks, and any gathering!

 What is Queso Verde?